The Myth of Biological

 (p. xiv).
 He says "my affective disorder was primarily

 biochemical and physiological" (p.
 162).
-But from his own words
+But from his

 it's obvious his depression was due primarily to unreturned love